supertestnet/btcpaywall/README.md

 # BTC Paywall
 A wordpress plugin that creates a paywall for almost any wordpress content, payable in bitcoin over the lightning network

-The files in this git repository are the source code of the plugin.
+The files in the btcpaywall subdirectory of this git repository are the source code of the plugin.
 The actual plugin itself can be downloaded as a zip file here:

 https://highlevelbitcoin.com/wp-content/uploads/2020/11/btcpaywall-0.1.0.zip